liqd/adhocracy3/docs/source/Code_Review_Process.rst

   - it shrinks the diff between the parent branch and the HEAD of the new branch;

+    ..
+REVIEW[tb]: the diff should not change during a rebase

+  - You can move your branch to the HEAD of the target branch as an alternative to merging.
+This way you keep a near-linear commit history.

   - with the ``-i`` option, rebasing allows to re-order and clean up individual commits, and thus make the life of the reviewer (and